microsoft/vscode-docs/docs/python/data-science-tutorial.md

    ![Selecting a python environment](images/data-science-tutorial/anaconda-environment.png)

 1. With the environment and VS Code setup, the final step is to create the Jupyter notebook that will be used for the tutorial.
-Open the Command Palette (`kb(workbench.action.showCommands)`) and select **Python: Create New Blank Jupyter Notebook**.
+Open the Command Palette (`kb(workbench.action.showCommands)`) and select **Python: Create New Blank Jupyter Notebook**. (in newer versions, select **Jupyter: Create New Blank Jupyter Notebook**)

    ![Creating a new Jupyter Notebook](images/data-science-tutorial/create-notebook.png)